 Secondly, there can be no guarantee that such an elimination will occur.
-More specifically, while regional economies might converge over time to their own equilibrium level of GDP, given the underlying conditions which prevail and their own factor endowments, there is no necessary reason why this process in itself should lead to a convergence towards the EU level of GDP per head and to a reduction in regional disparities in these terms in the Union.
+More specifically, while regional economies might converge over time to their own equilibrium level of GDP, given the underlying

+Table 2 Summary statistics for regions below 75% of EU GDP per head, 1998 conditions which prevail and their own factor endowments, there is no necessary reason why this process in itself should lead to a convergence towards the EU level of GDP per head and to a reduction in regional disparities in these terms in the Union.
 The only way to be sure of the latter is if there is a change in the underlying conditions themselves and in relative factor endowments (in terms of capital of all kinds and different labour force skills).
 The primary objective of regional and structural policies is precisely to bring about such a change.